Jieyab89/OSINT-Cheat-sheet/README.md

 - [IOS Tweak Cydia Repo Updated](https://www.ios-repo-updates.com/) Awesome tweak and package for pentesting IOS
 - [beeceptor](https://beeceptor.com/) Create mock server, alternatife for burp collaborator
 - [objection](https://github.com/sensepost/objection) is a runtime mobile exploration toolkit, powered by Frida, built to help you assess the security posture of your mobile applications, without needing a jailbreak.
+- [Fiddler](https://www.telerik.com/fiddler) Uncover software bugs when HTTP communication is involved.
+The Fiddler set of tools helps you promptly identify errors to effectively fix them.
+Easily (like burp)

 Social Engineering